ecatkins/xpdf_python/README.md

     $ python setup.py install

-Must first use install xpdf using:
+If automatic installation of xpdf fails either:
 1. Instructions for your OS found [here](http://www.foolabs.com/xpdf/download.html) OR
 2. The bash scripts found in this repo's install_xpdf subdirectory